Contract DocumentsContract Documents

-The American Institute of Architects publishes more than 120 contracts and administrative forms that are recognized throughout the design and construction industry as the benchmark documents for managing transactions and relationships involved in construction projects.
-The AIA's prominence in the field is based on 120 years of experience creating and updating its documents.
+The American Institute of Architects publishes more than 180 agreements and administrative forms that are recognized throughout the design and construction industry as the benchmark documents for managing transactions and relationships involved in construction projects.
+The AIA's prominence in the field is based on 125 years of experience creating and updating its documents.
 The history of AIA Contract Documents dates to 1888 when the AIA first published the Uniform Contract for use between an owner and a contractor.
 In 1911, the AIA published its first standardized general conditions for construction.
 The first set of Standard Documents of the AIA (1911) and the Second Edition of the Standard Documents (1915) may be viewed online.
 The 2007 edition of AIA Document A201™ is the sixteenth edition of those general conditions.

 AIA documents maintain a symbiotic relationship with the industry, each profoundly influencing the other.
-The AIA regularly revises its documents to take into account recent developments in the construction industry.
-Standardized documents for design-build, for different types of construction management, and for international practice have been published in recent years.
+The AIA regularly revises its documents to account for recent developments in the construction industry.
+Standardized documents for design-build, sustainable projects, for different types of construction management, and for international practice have been published in recent years.